 Abstract:

 This essay argues that Beau Brummell’s reign as Regency dandy illustrates the pathological arc of a psychotic in the making.
-His celebrated eccentricities performatively enact the larger cultural psychosis of a period without a king, and therefore without a clear relation to the symbolic function of the paternal metaphor and “the Law.”
-Brummell’s signature acts of defying the prohibitive Law, whether this is the law of social hierarchy or the laws of polite behavior, perform the defacement of the walls and blocks that the patriarchal symbolic erects around the subject.
-Because the psychotic has a fractured relation to language through the foreclosure of the symbolic, walls can be recoded, or repurposed, or ignored.
-Brummell used walls to constrain his unstable subject status by way of the tightly corseted figure he cultivated, in this manner imitating the “normal” neurotic subject but without heeding normal social constrains.
+His celebrated eccentricities performatively enact the larger cultural psychosis of a period without a king and therefore without a clear relation to the symbolic function of the paternal metaphor and “the Law.”
+Brummell’s signature acts of defying the prohibitive Law, whether this is the law of social hierarchy or the laws of polite behavior, perform the defacement of the walls and block that which the patriarchal Symbolic erects around the subject.
+Because the psychotic has a fractured relation to language through the foreclosure of the Symbolic, walls can be recoded, repurposed, or ignored.
+Brummell used walls to constrain his unstable subject status by way of the tightly corseted figure he cultivated, in this manner imitating the “normal” neurotic subject but without heeding normal social constraints.
 Once psychosis became the revealed temper of his narrative arc, he substituted cell walls for sartorial ones, effectively busting out of bodily constraints that could no longer contain his self-authored myth.

-Psychosis as an illness, as schizophrenia, causes pain, terror, disruption, isolation.
-But used in the adjectival sense to describe a society at its limits, the terms psychosis, psychotic, or schizoid can yield something worth thinking.
+Psychosis as an illness, like schizophrenia, causes pain, terror, disruption, isolation.
+But used in the adjectival sense to describe a society at its limits, the terms psychosis, psychotic, or schizoid can yield thoughtful insights into cultural phenomena.
 It is in this sense that I will pursue the question of Romantic psychosis as embodied in the story of Beau Brummell’s ascendency and exile.
 If Deleuze and Guattari appear to spectacularize psychosis as the unveiled expression of capitalism in its essential character, Lacan brings us back to the psychic mechanisms that permit, enable, and structure psychotic cultural events.
 Indeed, Lacan’s presentation of psychosis makes it appear to be the representative psychic state of twentieth-century society through his discussion of the ego’s normal functioning as hallucinative, much in the same way as Freud presented neurosis as representatively Victorian.

-Psychosis understood in this sense, as I will undertake to trace its psychic and social lineaments in my telling of Beau Brummell’s Regency embodiment, reveals a great deal about Romantic-era romantic culture that might allow us to redirect our gaze away from Jane Austen’s saner presentation of that period, and toward its zanier, and therefore more revelatory, episodes.
-These episodes hold startling resemblance to the screwier, nearly incomprehensible, and psychotic episodes of today’s world of media grabs, self-authorizing gestures, and power grabs, which can be viewed as echoing Brummell’s capacity to center social attention on his visual image.
-Brummell’s rise to power and meteoric fall represent an instability that, accompanied by a disintegration of personality and language, feel uncomfortably familiar in terms of today’s political stage.
+Psychosis understood in this sense, as I will undertake to trace its psychic and social lineaments in my telling of Beau Brummell’s Regency embodiment, reveals a great deal about Romantic-era culture that might allow us to redirect our gaze away from Jane Austen’s saner presentation of that period and toward its zanier, and therefore more revelatory, episodes.
+These episodes hold startling resemblance to the screwier, nearly incomprehensible, and psychotic episodes of today’s world of media grabs, self-authorizing gestures, and power snatches, which can be viewed as echoing Brummell’s capacity to center social attention on his visual image.
+Brummell’s rise to power and meteoric fall represent an instability that, accompanied by a disintegration of personality and language, feels uncomfortably familiar in terms of today’s political stage.
 If there are no lessons here for us to learn, there are at least warning signs we might do well to register.